INRetouch: Context Aware Implicit Neural Representation for Photography Retouching: Experiments

-We train our INR architecture for 1000 iterations with a sampling window size of 13 and 484 samples per iteration, using the L1 loss function.
+\paragraph{\textbf{Implementation Details}} We train our INR architecture for 1000 iterations with a sampling window size of 13 and 484 samples per iteration, using the L1 loss function.
 We use Adam \cite{kingma2014adam} optimizer with a learning rate of $1e^{-3}$ that is gradually decreased to $1e^{-4}$ using Cosine Annealing \cite{loshchilov2016sgdr} learning rate scheduler.
-We provide more technical details related to data pre-processing, training, and reproducibility in the supplementary material.
+We use a single context awareness block for our final architecture.
+We provide more technical details in the supplementary